A Gazetteer of Dulwich Roads and Place Names

 DONNE COURT, S.E.24

-Paul's.
-He was the father of Edward Alleyn's second wife, Constance.
+Dr John Donne, poet and Dean of St Paul's, was the father of Edward Alleyn's second wife Constance.

 DOVERCOURT ROAD, S.E.21 see DEKKER ROAD